Kobe Bryant: Investigations

 On January 28, Bryant's identity was officially confirmed using fingerprints.
 The following day, the Los Angeles County Department of Medical Examiner-Coroner stated that the official cause of death for him and the eight others on the helicopter was blunt force trauma.

 The Federal Aviation Administration, National Transportation Safety Board, and the FBI launched investigations into the crash.

 The cause of the crash was hard to investigate, as the helicopter was not equipped with a black box.
 Over a year after the crash, on February 9, 2021, the NTSB declared that pilot Ara Zobayan probably became disoriented after flying into thick clouds.
 The five board members also said Zobayan, who also died in the crash, ignored his training and violated federal regulations during the 40-minute flight.

 On February 28, 2023, Vanessa Bryant was awarded a $28.85 million settlement from Los Angeles County to conclude legal proceedings over graphic photos of the aftermath of the helicopter crash that were shared without the permission of the family.
 The figure includes the $15 million she was awarded from L.A.
-County in a 2022 civil trial, with “additional funds to settle potential claims from her daughters”—20-year-old Natalia, Bianka (6), and Capri (3).
+County in a 2022 civil trial, with "additional funds to settle potential claims from her daughters"—Natalia, 20, Bianka, 6, and Capri, 3.
 Chris Chester, a co-plaintiff who lost his 45-year-old wife and 13-year-old daughter in the crash, settled for $19.95 million.